daniocionini/Cancer-Immunotherapy-Data-Science-Challenge/README.md

-# Cancer Immunotherapy Data Science Competition
+# T cells prediction for Cancer Immunotherapy
 Prediction of the best individual gene modifications to make T cells more effective for cancer immunotherapy.

 *As part of a challenge on <a href="https://www.topcoder.com/">Topcoder.</a>*<br>